Function Basis Encoding of Numerical Features in Factorization Machines: Introduction

-Indeed, we present an elementary lemmas showing that the resulting model learns a \emph{segmentized} output function spanned by chosen basis, meaning that spanning coefficient depend on the values of the remaining fields.
+Indeed, we present an elementary Lemma showing that the resulting model learns a \emph{segmentized} output function spanned by the chosen basis, meaning that spanning coefficients depend on the values of the remaining fields.
 This is, of course, an essential property for recommendation systems, since indeed users with different demographic or contextual properties may behave differently.
-To the best of our knowledge, the idea of using arbitrary basis functions with FMs and the insights we present regarding the representation power of such a combination are new.
+For a pair of fields, the segmentized functions are spanned by a tensor product of the chosen pair of bases, where the coefficients are learned in \emph{factorized} form by the model.

 Based on the generic observation above, we offer the B-Spline basis \cite[pp~87]{spline_guide} defined on the unit interval on uniformly spaced break-points, composed onto a transformation that maps the feature to the unit interval.
-The number of break-points (knots) is a hyper-parameter.
-The strong approximation power of splines ensures that we do not need a large number of break-points, meaning that we can closely approximate the optimal segmentized functions, without introducing sparsity issues.
-Moreover, to make integration of our idea easier in a practical production-grade recommendation system easier, we present a technique to seamlessly integrate a model trained using our proposed scheme into an existing recommendation system that employs binning, albeit with a controllable reduction in accuracy.
+The number of break-points (a.k.a knots) is a system hyper-parameter which can be further optimized.
+The strong approximation power of splines \cite[pp~149]{spline_guide} ensures that we do not need a large number of break-points.
+Hence, we can closely approximate the optimal segmentized functions, without introducing sparsity issues. \oren{too long. consider breaking}\alex{fixed} Moreover, to make integration of our idea easier in a practical production-grade recommendation system, we present a technique to seamlessly integrate a model trained using our proposed scheme into an existing recommendation system that employs binning, albeit with a controllable reduction in accuracy.
+Although a significant part of this work considers the B-Spline basis, the techniques we present can be used with an arbitrary basis.